wizardishungry/skeletor/README.md

 - Fork this repo
 - Do a checkout of your fork to `~/.skel`
 - Put additional dotfiles in there
-- **.gitignore sensitive data**
+- ** `.gitignore` sensitive data! **
 - Run `~/.skel/bin/skeletor.sh`

 ## Remote Operation
-- Be able to login to `user@machine`
+- Be able to login to `user@machine` and have ssh-copy-id installed
-- You'll need ssh agent forwarding setup - should work by using the -A option to skeletor-remote.sh
+- You'll need ssh agent forwarding setup - should work by using the -A option to `skeletor-remote.sh`
--
+- `skeletor-remote.sh user@machine`
+  - It'll run ssh-copy-id, `git clone` your .skel repo, and symlink `.skel/*` into `~/`
+- Enjoy your new machine without setting up dotfiles or ssh auth by hand